What is the Profit and Loss of Holding Positions?

 Position gains and losses refer to the floating gains or losses generated by an investor's current holding of securities or commodities in the market relative to the cost of purchase.

-The profit and loss of holding positions is opposite to the profit and loss of closing positions.
-Also known as book profit or loss or floating profit or loss.
-The price difference between the position value of the contract held by the trader at the settlement prices on the day of trading closure and the original positions value Holding gains and losses are unrealized gains and losses, which are usually not recognized as investment income based on the principle of income realization in accounting accounts.
-However, due to the high risk of futures investment, it is necessary to disclose this information in order to provide decision-related information to users of financial statements.
-Therefore, it can be reflected in the future's investment income account, or a secondary account can be set up under futures to reflect the profit and loss of positions in order to distinguish it from the realized profit and loss of futures investment closing positions.
+The profit and loss incurred from holding positions contrasts with the profit and loss realized upon closing positions.
+This is often referred to as book profit or loss, or floating profit or loss.
+It represents the difference in price between the value of the position held by the trader at the settlement prices on the day of trading closure and the original value of the position.
+Holding gains and losses are unrealized, meaning they are not recognized as investment income based on the principle of income realization in accounting practices.

 profit and loss